 If you suspect that an email is fraudulent but you just can’t tell for sure, don’t click any links contained in the email.

-If you do happen to slip up and click on a link in a fraudulent email, I recommend running a thorough malware scan on your Windows PC.
+If you do happen to slip up and click on a link in a fraudulent email, I recommend that you do the following things, in this order:

 Bonus tip #1: This post offers 8 tips for safely banking and shopping online.